Wangaratta railway station: History

 When the Albury - Melbourne standard gauge line was constructed to the east of the station in the early 1960s, extensive works were required to thread it through the former narrow railway reserve.
 The locomotive depot and turntable were relocated from the east side to the west side of the line, and new grade separations were provided at Rowan Street to the north, and Roy Street to the south.

+In 1962 requests were made to the Victorian Railways for provision of a new standard gauge siding; the Railways responded that they were willing to provide one, but it had to provide at least two bogie wagons with 14 LT of loading each, per day.
+The siding was never built.

 In 1965, siding "D" was abolished.

 In 1973, minor modifications were made to the station building.
 In 1977, the oil siding at the station was abolished.

 During 1984, the passenger facilities in the main station building were refurbished, and were re-opened on 9 November of the same year.

 In 1989, the cattle siding and siding "F" were abolished.
 Further sidings were abolished in 1992, including sidings "C" and "J", as well as a number of dead-end extensions and points.

 During June/July 1997, the Wangaratta signal box was abolished.
 Signalling and interlocked points were also abolished at that time.

 In 1998, former New South Wales regional passenger operator, CountryLink, rebuilt the standard gauge platform.
 The works included replacing the original deck with a steel one, covered with a concrete surface, refurbishing the platform shelters, and installing new lighting, fencing, seating and bins.

 During the 2011, as part of the conversion of the broad gauge line to standard gauge, all remaining sidings were disconnected.
 The station now has no loop or non-platform tracks, and is essentially only a "through" station.

 Former stations at Winton and Glenrowan were situated between Wangaratta and Benalla, while the former station at Bowser was between Wangaratta and Springhurst.